 Fast, feisty and focused on fueling up at the nearest nectar-rich flower, hummingbirds may be small, but their high-energy lifestyle makes extraordinary demands on their tiny bodies.
 Hence, their waking, sleep and feeding cycles are unique to the species and quite remarkable.
 Significant pollinators (pollen sticks to their heads as they hover and draw nectar from flowers), hummingbirds are also noteworthy for their adaptability to new terrain, climates and altitudes.

 Super Hummingbirds will introduce you to tiny, breathtakingly beautiful, ever-evolving creatures that defy categorization.
 How refreshing…and how Awesome!
 A production of Coneflower Productions and THIRTEEN Productions LLC for WNET, Nature: Super Hummingbirds premieres on PBS tonight, Wednesday, October 12, 2016 (8:00-9:00 p.m.
 ET).
-Check local listings for air times and repeat broadcasts in your region.
-Or stream it online for a limited time via http://pbs.org/nature –Judith Trojan
+Check local listings for air times and repeat broadcasts in your region, http://www.pbs.org/nature for online streaming and http://ShopPBS.org for DVD and Blu-Ray availability. –Judith Trojan